Paint with fills and strokes

 For more information, see the Live Paint article.

 A. An object consisting of paths painted with the existing method has a single fill and a single stroke B. The same object converted to a Live Paint group can be painted with a different fill for each face C. The same object converted to a Live Paint group can be painted with a different stroke for each edge

 About fills and strokes

 A fill is a color, pattern, or gradient inside an object.
 You can apply fills to open and closed objects and to faces of Live Paint groups.

 A stroke can be the visible outline of an object, a path, or the edge of a Live Paint group.
 You can control the width and color of a stroke.
 You can also create dashed strokes using Path options, and paint stylized strokes using brushes.

 Note: When working with Live Paint groups, you can apply a brush to an edge only if you add a stroke to the group using the Appearance panel.

-Controls for setting the fill and stroke are available in the Tools panel, the Control panel, and the Color panel.
+Controls for setting the fill and stroke are available in the Properties panel, the Tools panel, the Control panel, and the Color panel.